5-Year B.A. & M.S. Ed. Program

 - The program offers early fieldwork opportunities and Education classes in the first term

-- All students receive a free iPad and graduate books are free
+- All students receive a iPad in their senior year and graduate books are free

 There are two paths to entry in the program: Upon first-year enrollment as a program candidate, or in your third year, provided academic performance meets program entry standards.
 Transfer students are welcome.